billshun/learngit/readme.txt

-asdadasdc
-C
 Git is a version control system.
-Git is free software GPL.
+Git is free software.
+git has a mutable index called stage.